humdrum-tools/humdrum-documentation/tool/infot/index.md

 suggests that this message is considerably less banal, (less redundant or more unique) than a typical message from the original repertoire.
-In particular, the occurrence of the state \`XYZ\' has a low probability of occurrence \-- and is likely to be a distinctive feature of this passage.
+In particular, the occurrence of the state \`XYZ\' has a low probability of occurrence &mdash; and is likely to be a distinctive feature of this passage.

 In the above examples, only simple (zeroth-order) probabilities have